How to Plant, Grow and Care For Peperomia Hope

 Overwatering is a common problem with many houseplants.

 One of the easiest ways to kill this plant is to overwater.
-The leaves will start dropping off, the stems will get mushy and the roots will rot, causing the plant to die.
-It’s a simple fix – stop watering.
+The leaves will start dropping off, the stems will get mushy, and the roots will rot, causing the plant to die.
+The fix is simple: stop watering.

 Mealybugs

-In drier conditions, you may have to look out for mealybugs under the leaves.
-They leave a white cotton-like substance on the leaves where they suck the sap from the plant.
-This can cause the plant to wilt and the leaves to yellow and die off.
+In drier conditions, watch for mealybugs under the leaves.
+They leave a white, cotton-like substance on the leaves where they suck sap from the plant.
+This can cause the plant to wilt and the leaves to yellow and die.

-Treat by rubbing the leaves and stems with rubbing alcohol or treat with insecticidal soap.
-Keep an eye on your plant for a few months as follow-up treatments may be required as new eggs hatch.
+Treat by rubbing the leaves and stems with rubbing alcohol or applying insecticidal soap.
+Monitor your plant for a few months, as follow-up treatments may be necessary as new eggs hatch.

 Scale